ptmcg/logmerger/README.md

 ## Merging

-Log files get merged by interleaving log lines from each based on timestamps in each log line. `log_merger` tries to use different timestamp formats until it finds a matching format.
+Log files get merged by interleaving log lines from each based on timestamps in each log line. `log_merger` tries to use different timestamp formats until it finds a matching format for each input file.
 The supported formats are:

 | format                    | description                                                                                         |
 |---------------------------|-----------------------------------------------------------------------------------------------------|